CallClerk - Settings - Call Blocking (How to block telemarketers / robocalls)

 CallClerk works with this scoring system and your choices to automatically block a call, here's how ....

 First, you need a (free) whocalled.us account from

 Once you have your account, just enter your user id and password on the CallClerk - Settings - Call Blocking window.
-Please note: when setting up your whocalled.us password on the whocalled.us website please do not use and special characters in your password, that is to say please only use letters and numbers in your whocalled.us password.
+Please note: when setting up your whocalled.us userid and password on the whocalled.us website please do not use any special characters in either, that is to say please only use letters and numbers in your whocalled.us userid and password.

 After you have entered your account information just set the criteria at which new callers will be automatically blocked - for example a score of 2 in the last 90 days.